DesiredDreams/DesiredDreams/README.md

 ✧-people who cant respect others opinions

-✧-SOME berryfunny shippers. idk u all just annoy me sm sometimes + i have a bad experience from u all
+✧-SOME berryfunny shippers. idk u all just annoy me sm sometimes + i have a bad experience from u all (some of u all are cool but like sighs)

 ## Info ig?